20 Ways to Get Your Kids to Speak Chinese

 17. Let kids hear people talk in Chinese on TV

-Screen-time is a popular low-prep tool that can give kids passive exposure to native Chinese speakers.
-Although watching videos is not enough to teach kids how to talk in Chinese, it can help normalize the minority language at home.
+Although watching videos is not enough to teach kids how to talk in Chinese, it can help normalize the minority language at home, especially for older children and teens.

 18. Look for Chinese-speaking friends

-Although my children live in a small, non-diverse town, I’m grateful that they have a few mixed Chinese friends.
+Although my children live in a small, non-diverse town, I’m grateful they have a few mixed Chinese friends.

 One mom found me through my Chalk Academy website and then connected me with her other Chinese friends!

-Our daughters end up chatting in English and we can’t force them to speak Chinese, but at least they can see and hear some of the parents talking in Chinese.
+Our daughters end up chatting in English, and we can’t force them to speak Chinese, but at least they can see and hear some of the parents talking in Chinese.

 19. Show your child why speaking Chinese is important

-Before learning Chinese with my children, I’ve been in numerous situations when Chinese tourists or foreign exchange students have approached me for help.
+Before learning Chinese with my children, I’ve been in numerous situations when Chinese tourists or foreign exchange students approached me for help.
 I know they hoped that my appearance meant that I could communicate with them.
 Since I could not speak Chinese, I could not help them.

 20. Travel if you can